-- 1. All panel members will be required to declare any conflicts of interest, and these will be formally recorded at each meeting. - Panel members are notified of the schemes coming before the panel at least a week in advance.
-It is expected that at this time panel members should declare any possible interest in a project to the Design Review Panel manager. - The Design Review Panel manager, in collaboration with the panel chair and Ealing Council staff, will determine if the conflict of interest requires the panel member to step down from the meeting, or if a declaration of interest would be sufficient. - 4.
-In general, a panel member should not attend a review meeting if s/he has: a financial, commercial or professional interest in a project that will be reviewed, its client and / or its site; a financial, commercial or professional interest in a project, its client and / or a site that is adjacent to the project that will be reviewed or upon which the project being reviewed will have a material impact; a personal relationship with an individual or group involved in the project, or a related project, where that relationship prevents the panel member from being objective.
-Specific examples include: current work with the client for the project being reviewed; current design work on a neighbouring site; previous involvement in a procurement process to appoint a design team for the project.
+- All panel members will be required to declare any conflicts of interest. - Panel members are notified of the schemes coming before the panel at least a week in advance.
+It is expected that at this time panel members should declare any possible interest in a project to the Design Review Panel manager. - The Design Review Panel manager, in collaboration with the panel chair and Ealing Council staff, will determine if the conflict of interest requires the panel member to step down from the meeting, or if a declaration of interest would be sufficient - 4.
+In general, a panel member should not attend a review meeting if they have:

+a financial, commercial or professional interest in a project that will be reviewed, its client and / or its site;

+a financial, commercial or professional interest in a project, its client and / or a site that is adjacent to the project that will be reviewed or upon which the project being reviewed will have a material impact;

+a personal relationship with an individual or group involved in the project, or a related project, where that relationship prevents the panel member from being objective.

-- 5. Personal interests that should be declared, but which would not normally prevent a panel member participating in a review meeting, might include current work with a member of the consultant team for a project that will be reviewed.
-In this situation, the interest will be noted at the beginning of the review, discussed with the presenting design teams and formally recorded in the review report. - 6.
-If, subsequent to a review of a scheme in which a panel member has participated, s/he is approached by any applicant, architect or agent to ascertain a potential interest in contributing to the project team for that scheme, s/he must decline.
-Professional work in a scheme previously reviewed by a panel member is not permitted. - Panel members are not restricted from professionally working on projects within the area.
-However, if such a scheme comes up for review, that panel member should not be involved and must declare a conflict of interest. - 8.
-Councillors and Council employees are not eligible to be panel members.
+- Specific examples include: current work with the client for the project being reviewed; current design work on a neighbouring site; previous involvement in a procurement process to appoint a design team for the project. - 6.
+Personal interests that should be declared, but which would not normally prevent a panel member participating in a review, might include current work with a member of the consultant team for a project that will be reviewed.
+In this situation, the interest will be noted at the beginning of the review, discussed with the presenting design teams and formally recorded in the review report. - 7.
+If, subsequent to a review of a scheme in which a panel member has participated, they are approached by any applicant, architect or agent to ascertain a potential interest in contributing to the project team for that scheme, they must decline.
+Professional work in a scheme previously reviewed by a panel member is not permitted, either directly by the panel member or by any organisation that employs them, or that they own. - 8.
+Panel members are not restricted from professionally working on projects within the area.
+However, if such a scheme comes up for review, that panel member should not be involved and must declare a conflict of interest. - Councillors and Council employees are not eligible to be panel members